 The Waste Disposal and Public Cleansing Law (Waste Law) is the main law relating to waste.
 General waste and industrial waste are treated differently under the Waste Law.
-Under this law, an industrial waste disposal contractor must obtain a licence from the governor of the relevant prefecture.
+Under the Waste Law, an industrial waste disposal contractor must obtain a licence from the governor of the relevant prefecture.

 The concept of waste.
-Waste is defined as filth or undesirable objects in solid or liquid form such as garbage, bulky refuse and combustion residue.
+Waste is defined as filth or undesirable objects in solid or liquid form (for example, garbage, bulky refuse and combustion residue).
 Whether an object is undesirable is determined by comprehensive consideration of the occupant's intention and the object's characteristics.
-Because this decision is not simple, it can be disputed.
+As this determination is not simple, it can be disputed.